moddio/moddio-docs/scripting-reference/actions/addChatFilter.md

 # Overview

 Adds the input into a list of banned words for the game.
 When a player attempts to send a message containing banned words, the banned words will be replaced.
 Each game starts with preset banned words which cannot be edited.
+It supports a single word as well as a string with multiple comma-separated words.

 ## Example